mgalvizo/multi-step-form-source/README.md

 Registering, watching and validating inputs with React Hook Form.

+Triggering a form submission with onClick to handle Next and Back buttons with React Hook Form.

 Creating a formSlice to handle form data and export actions and selectors from there.

 Setting up a store with Redux Toolkit.